Examples

 CREATE CONSTRAINT knows_level FOR ()-[knows:KNOWS]-() REQUIRE (knows.level) IS REL KEY

-In this case, the relationship key constraint cannot be created because it is violated by existing data.
-Either use Indexes for search performance instead, or remove the offending relationships and then re-apply the constraint.
+In this case, the relationship key constraint cannot be created because it is in conflict with the existing graph.
+Either use Create, show, and delete indexes instead, or remove or correct the offending relationships and then re-apply the constraint.

 Error message